webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 `moduleIds/chunkIds/mangleExports: false` disables the default behavior and one can provide a custom algorithm via plugin.
 Note that in webpack 4 `moduleIds/chunkIds: false` without custom plugin resulted in a working build, while in webpack 5 you must provide a custom plugin.

-MIGRATION: Best use the default values for `chunkIds`, `moduleIds` and `mangleExports`.
+__MIGRATION__: Best use the default values for `chunkIds`, `moduleIds` and `mangleExports`.
 You can also opt-in to the old defaults `chunkIds: "size", moduleIds: "size", mangleExports: "size"`, this will generate smaller bundles, but invalidate them more often for caching.

 Note: In webpack 4 hashed module ids yielded reduced gzip performance.
 This was related to changed module order and has been fixed.